scala/scala/07-classes-and-objects.md

     For instance, the linearization of `RichIterator` is

     ```
-    { RichIterator, AbsIterator, ScalaObject, AnyRef, Any }
+    { RichIterator, AbsIterator, AnyRef, Any }
     ```

     which is not a suffix of the linearization of `Iter`.